kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

 1. Journal articles in progress:

     * Kira Gartzou-Katsouyanni, “Beyond mere side-payments?
-Underappreciated properties of EU policies in fostering local cooperation”
+Underappreciated properties of EU policies in fostering local cooperation” (under review)

     * Kira Gartzou-Katsouyanni, “Leadership and the emergence of cooperative institutions in unfavourable settings”

-2. Preparation of a Special Issue proposal on the “Political Economy of Local Development in the Semi-Periphery” with Sonja Avjlijaš (see [here](/PELED))
+2. Special Issue proposal on the “Political Economy of Local Development in the Semi-Periphery” with Sonja Avjlijaš (see [here](/PELED))

-3. Preparation of a book manuscript
+3. Preparation of a book proposal

 ## Public engagement